rguin26/HW4/README.md

 The methods perform linear least squares using the following known formulas for calculating the Beta coefficients of each method:
   - OLS: <img src="https://render.githubusercontent.com/render/math?math=\hat{\beta} = (X^{T}X)^{-1}X^{T}y">
   - WLS: <img src="https://render.githubusercontent.com/render/math?math=\hat{\beta} = (X^{T}WX)^{-1}X^{T}Wy"> (more info about how the weights are calculated: https://en.wikipedia.org/wiki/Weighted_least_squares)

+The `get_lin_least_sq_model` method is used in the following way: `get_lin_least_sq_model(x, y, intercept = TRUE, weighted = FALSE)`
+  - `x` is a matrix, dataframe, or vector of all predictor/predictors and its/their respective values
+  - `y` is a vector of target values from the matrix of known predictor values
+  - `intercept` is TRUE by default, and it computes the beta coefficients with an intercept included; if it is set to FALSE, then no intercept is used
+  - `weighted` is FALSE by default, and it computes the beta coefficients using ordinary least squares (OLS); if it is set to TRUE, then the beta coefficients are calculated using weighted least squares (WLS)